colabottles/toddl/posts/lazy.md

 - Decided to do one more talk at MagnoliaConf in October
 - Recorded a podcast on Boagworld with Paul Boag and Marcus Lillington
 - Health & personal issues because that's life
-- and trying to land one more role in tech to pay the bills.
+- and trying to land one more role in tech.

 Personal little side projects aside, I try to keep busy so I don't get cabin fever and so far, so good but I am tired, boss.
 Real tired.